 So, when you come from a standard diet and all of a sudden start eating a Mediterranean diet, you’re going to have some massive health changes.
-Quite typically your blood lipids and cholesterol will improve, your blood sugar levels will improve, and you’ll likely start reducing inflammation.
+Quite typically, your blood lipids and cholesterol will improve, your blood sugar levels will improve, and you’ll likely start reducing inflammation.

-So, yeah, reducing the amount of inflammation your body has to deal with on a day to day basis is a very, very big deal.
+So, yeah, reducing the amount of inflammation your body has to deal with on a day-to-day basis is a very, very big deal.

-That is to say that, it’s not the Mediterranean diet that’s doing it, the results are being had by switching to whole food plant based eating, whether that comes from this diet or any other.
+That is to say that, it’s not the Mediterranean diet that’s doing it, the results are being had by switching to whole food plant-based eating, whether that comes from this diet or any other.

 Weight Loss Results:

 This is the thing you’ve all been waiting for.
-Does, the Mediterranean diet really help you to lose weight faster or better than other diets?
+Does, the Mediterranean diet help you to lose weight faster or better than other diets?

 The answer is no.

-In multiple studies with quite large sample groups, the people eating this diet had about a middle of the road result.
+In multiple studies with quite large sample groups, the people eating this diet had about a middle-of-the-road result.
 It was a darn sight better than the SAD (Standard American Diet) but didn’t win out over a few other diets.